CausalT5k: Diagnosing Refusal and Failure Modes in Trustworthy Causal Reasoning Across Causal Rungs: Benchmark Design and Anatomy

-The final tier probes the apex of causal cognition: counterfactual reasoning.
-This requires the model to imagine a world that never happened ($x'$) while maintaining the structural invariants of the world that did.
-Such reasoning underlies legal liability (``but for the defendant's negligence...''), medical decision-making (``would the patient have survived with earlier treatment?''), and policy evaluation (``did the intervention cause the improvement?'').
+The final tier tests counterfactual reasoning: the ability to imagine a world that did not occur while preserving the structural invariants of the world that did.
+Such reasoning underlies legal liability, medical decision-making, and policy evaluation.
+Counterfactuals require the abduction--action--prediction cycle: infer latent state from the observed history, modify the antecedent, and propagate the change through the causal structure while holding the appropriate invariants fixed.

-\paragraph{The Abduction-Action-Prediction Cycle.} Counterfactuals cannot be solved by simple token prediction.
-They require a three-step algorithmic process: \begin{enumerate}[nosep, leftmargin=1.6em] \item Abduction: Infer the state of latent variables from the history. \item Action: Modify the antecedent ($X \leftarrow x'$). \item Prediction: Propagate the change through the graph, holding the abducted latents fixed. \end{enumerate}

-\paragraph{Ternary Classification and Rung Collapse.} To detect hallucinations, we employ ternary labeling: Valid~(V), Invalid~(I), and Conditional~(C).
-The Conditional label is crucial: it applies when the counterfactual is underdetermined (e.g., Overdetermination, Figure~\ref{fig:rung3_dags}(a)).
-A model that answers ``Yes/No'' when the structural answer is Conditional exhibits \emph{Rung Collapse}, ignoring the structural constraints in favor of a plausible narrative.
-Conversely, a model that never outputs C exhibits epistemic overconfidence.
-The C class specifically tests resistance to confabulation when evidence is genuinely insufficient.
+To detect overconfidence and hallucination, Tier~3 uses ternary labels: Valid~(V), Invalid~(I), and Conditional~(C).
+The Conditional label is essential because some counterfactuals are structurally underdetermined.
+Figure~\ref{fig:rung3_dags} illustrates three such structures: overdetermination, path dependence, and mediation.
+A model that forces a Yes/No answer when the correct answer is Conditional exhibits \emph{Rung Collapse}: it replaces counterfactual reasoning with plausible associative narration.